etijskens/mpitoy/LessonsLearned.md

       +-- Array2 +-- send --|-> recv --+ Array2 --+
                  +-- recv --|-> recv --+

-This can be achieved by creating a functor for every Array.
-It will need to store
+This can be achieved by creating a communication functor for every particle container, which in turn creates a communication functor for each array.
+The array communiation functor must store:
 - the tag to be used,
-- the send and recv buffers,
+- a send and recv buffer,
 - a reference to the array object,
 - a reference to the list of indices to be send, to fill the send buffer with the correct elements.
-This list is obviously the same for all arrays of a particle container.
+This list is obviously the same for all arrays of a particle container, and should be stored by the particle container communication functor
 - When the first array update is received, a list of empty elements must be created that serves as the locations of the received elements.
-This list must be accessible by the other arrays when their updates are received.
+This list must be accessible by the other arrays of the same particle container when their updates are received.
+  It seems best to store this in the particle container communication functor.
+The list can only be created after the first array is received.

+So, for every boundary in a domain, there will be two particle container communication functors, one for communicating the particles that move across the boundary, and one for the ghost particles.
+The ghost particle container is peculiar.

+### Communicating ghost particles

+The communication functor for ghost particles is different because the particle container receiving the particles is not the same particle container on both sides of the domain, the receiving particle container is the ghost particle container of the sending particle container.
+Hence, we need a mechanism to pair a particle container and its ghost particle container.
+At first sight, making the ghost particle container a child of the particle container seems practical.

+If we insist on communicating only changes in the ghost particle container, we must communicate two lists: the new ghost particles and the ghost particles that must be removed.
+It is best to first communicate the particles that must be removed because in this way, they free memory space for the new ghosts.
+Communication of the ghost particles that must be removed requires communicating the list.
+There are particle arrays to be communicated.

 ### Tags are important, or not ...